Skip to main content

 For example, if a repeater AP has a wired client connected to its Ethernet port, this AP will only be able to pass the client’s traffic if the link aggregation is disabled.

-Cisco Meraki APs will allow traffic from multiple VLANs over Mesh links.
-This feature can be enabled by calling in our support team.
-There are a couple of conditions that need to be met in order to support this functionality:
+Meraki APs will allow traffic from multiple VLANs over mesh links.
+This feature can be enabled by contacting support.
+There are a couple of conditions that must be met to support this functionality:

-1. Clients wired directly into Meraki APs need to be enabled for a specific SSID where multiple VLANs are used.
-This option is found in Network Wide > General option.
+1. Clients wired directly into Meraki access points needs to be enabled and configured for a specific SSID where multiple VLANs are used.
+This option is found on the Network Wide > Configure > General page.

-2. SSID configuration has to be Bridge Mode.
-This option is found in Wireless > Access Control > Client IP assignment option.
+2. SSID configuration has to use Bridge mode.
+This option is found on the Wireless > Configure > Access Control page, Client IP assignment section.

-Note: Multi-VLAN support over Mesh is support with 28.1 and higher firmware version only.
+Multi-VLAN support over Mesh is supported with MR 28.1 and higher firmware versions.

 Example Topology